Buzz pollination

 Buzz pollination: Integrating bee behaviour and floral evolution

 In 2019-2022 we conducted an exciting project thanks to the generous funding of the Leverhulme Trust.
-Our project seeks to integrate flower and bee perspctives to understand how buzz pollination works.
-We want to figure out how flower traits affect their reponse to vibrations, and how bee morphology and behaviour change their capacity to produce different types of vibrations.
-We are using a variety of approaches from bio mechanical analyses in the lab to ecological experiments in the field.
+Our project seeks to integrate flower and bee perspectives to understand how buzz pollination works.
+We want to figure out how flower traits affect their response to vibrations, and how bee morphology and behaviour change their capacity to produce different types of vibrations.
+We are using a variety of approaches from biomechanical analyses in the lab to ecological experiments in the field.
 Thanks to the amazing work of lab members and collaborators we have published more than 10 peer-reviewed publications during this project. you can find them in the publications page.

 Bees can learn to buzz-pollinate